 Child Life at Covenant Children’s

 At Covenant Children’s, specially trained Child Life Specialists

 make up part of the multidisciplinary team that makes a children's

 hospital unique.
 Each of these trained specialists is knowledgeable in

 the application of theories of child development, play, stress and coping,

 and the family systems that make up the basis of our work with children.

-working at Covenant Children’s have passed rigorous certification exams.
+Child Life Specialists have passed rigorous certification exams.

-The Child Life program at Covenant Children’s is committed to excellence
+The child life program at Covenant Children’s is committed to excellence

 in its efforts to provide effective psychosocial support to its patients.